B3nj4h/b/_tabs/about.md

 ## WHOAMI

-Hello there this is Benjamin A CTF player @p3rf3ctr00t, Offensive security, Android Hacking
+Hello there this is Benjamin A CTF player @p3rf3ctr00t, Offensive security, Android Hacking and a bug bounty hunter

 ## SKILLS